StillNotWorking/LMS-helper-script/camilladsp/README.md

 # Filters
 Script also download filters for demonstration.
 All 'House' filters are made up of eight high shelf biquad filters spaced one octave appart starting from 75 Hz.
 *Tip: simply remove lower filter(s) from the `Pipeline` if you want to test the overall filter starting from a higher frequency.*
 Note that the Treble control on the `Shortcut` menu are a peak filter at 12000 Hz rather then the typical shelf filter.
-Very easy to edit with a drop down dialog.
+Very easy to edit to shelf with drop down dialogs on the web user interface.

 There are two series of House filters.
-HouseQ have Q setting at 0.7.
+HouseQ have Q set at 0.7 on all filter stages.
 HouseFO use fist order high shelf filters.
 These are less flexible, but also have nicer group delay graph to tell them appart.

 <img src="Q_HiShelf_vs_FO_HiShelf.png" style=" width:70% "  >

 ## NOTE: Installation asume the logged in user is `pi`
 If another user than `pi` run the install script there are two service files that need to be edited and services initialized.

 Change `{USER}` to your user name.
 ```
 ~$ sudo nano /etc/systemd/system/camilladsp.service